 We are also screening employees who have symptoms.

 Additionally, BSA community events and classes are postponed until further notice.

-We care for infected patients in isolated areas of the hospital.
-Access to these areas is limited to a small group of staff who only care for patients in that area.
 The materials used to care for infected patients are isolated and handled using the most current infection-control practices.

 For the safety of all, our environmental care staff uses evidence-based disinfection procedures and products.
 We are confident patients entering our facility for inpatient or outpatient care are safe.